In every job, there’s a set of basic skills and simple procedures that a worker filling that job has to learn to perform.

 - Simple e-learning courses (you can have an e-learning provider make these for you or even make them yourself with an e-learning authoring tool)

-- Classroom-style training with a group of workers featuring a demonstration of the procedure
+- Classroom-style and/or field-based training with a group of workers in which the procedure is demonstrated and explaine

 In addition, because you’ll want to provide an opportunity for Q&A, hands-on practice (with no real-world consequences), and feedback, you will want to build in some form of face-to-face training, too.
 This can include: